fortio/fortio/README.md

   -payload string
         Payload string to send along
   -payload-file path
-        File path to be use as payload (POST for http), replaces -payload when set.
+        File path to be use as payload (POST for HTTP), replaces -payload when set.
   -payload-size int
         Additional random payload size, replaces -payload when set > 0, must be smaller than -maxpayloadsizekb.
-Setting this switches http to POST.
+Setting this switches HTTP to POST.
   -ping
-        grpc load test: use ping instead of health -pprof
+        gRPC load test: use ping instead of health -pprof
-        Enable pprof http endpoint in the Web UI handler server -profile file
+        Enable pprof HTTP endpoint in the Web UI handler server -profile file
         write .cpu and .mem profiles to file -proxy-all-headers